This program is offered at Clark State's Beavercreek, Online, Springfield - Leffel Lane and Xenia locations.

 Area 7 - Advanced Elective (3 credit hours)

 One course at the 2000 level; many options are available; chose one most suited to your transfer institution.

 Foundations (1 credit hour)

-These hours should be clearly transferable and count toward the major at the transfer institution.
-These classes relate to the major to be pursued at the four-year institution.* They may also be used to fulfill additional general education requirements at the four-year institution.* These classes should be planned carefully with an advisor.
+These hours should be clearly transferable and count toward or be related to the major at the transfer institution.
+They may also be used to fulfill additional general education requirements at the four-year institution.
+These classes should be planned carefully with an advisor.
 The credits in this category must bring the total degree credits to at least 60 semester credit hours.

 In recognition of the growing importance of global awareness, the College also requires that students receiving the Associate of Science degree take at least four courses with significant international content.
 Courses meeting the requirement are identified in the College catalog.
 These classes will typically be in the Concentration/Elective area, but may also fulfill requirements in Areas 2 - 6 above.

-In addition to the Capstone Seminar, all students pursuing either the AA or AS degree are required to complete at least 6 credit hours in courses numbered 2000 or higher.
+Students pursuing the AS degree are required to complete at least 9 credit hours in courses numbered 2000 or higher.
 These classes will typically be in the Concentration/Elective area, but may also fulfill requirements in Areas 2 - 6.